rust-lang/bors/docs/design.md

 GitHub app attached to the bot.
 Once a webhook arrives, and it passes a filter of known webhooks, it is converted to a `BorsEvent` and passed to a command service that executes it.

-> Webhooks can be received concurrently, but the command service will execute them serially (currently without any concurrency between the commands).

 The command service stores persistent data (like information about ongoing try builds) inside a database and performs queries and commands on attached GitHub repositories using the GitHub REST API.

+The main goal of the bot is to make sure that commits pushed to the main branch of a repository pass all required CI checks.
+Bors takes care of preparing (merge) commits for testing on CI and of actually merging the commits into the main branch if all CI tests pass.

-# Repository management
+## Repository management
-On startup or when a GitHub app installation is changed, bors will try to load information about all repositories attached to the GitHub app.
-Each such repository **must** contain a `rust-bors.toml` file in its main branch, otherwise the bot will fail to start.
-The bot will load the repository configuration and start listening for webhooks coming from loaded each repository.
+On startup, and when a GitHub app installation is changed, bors will try to load information about all repositories attached to the GitHub app.
+Each such repository **must** contain a `rust-bors.toml` file in its main branch, otherwise the bot will ignore it.
+The bot will load the repository configuration and start listening for webhooks coming from each loaded repository.

 ```text
 ..................